DO-2K23-26/kafkamion/README.md

 3. **Topic 3**
 This topic is used to store the position of the driver.
 The key is the truck_id and the value is the position of the driver.

+## Agregation

+The aggregation is done by the driver_id between the first topic and the second.
+The aggregation is done by the truck_id for the second and the third topic.

 ## Topic result

 The result of the merge will be a json flat topic of our three producer topics.

 ```json